edgedb/easy-edgedb/README.md

 “Czarina Catherine reported entering Galatz at one o’clock to-day.”
 ```

-Remember our `Date` type?
+Remember our `Time` type?
 We made it so that we could enter a string and get some helpful information in return.
 You can see now that it's almost a function:

 ```
-type Date {
+type Time {
  required property date -> str;
  property local_time := <cal::local_time>.date;
  property hour := .date[0:2];